snaztoz/kaba/docs/examples/README.md

 # Kaba Program Examples

-This directory contains a few examples of already-working Kaba programs.
+This directory contains a few examples of valid Kaba programs.